SuperTapood/Exoptable-Money/README.md

 A letter placeholder will appear every time a letter should appear

-## Add coins - Expected by OCT 2020
+## Add Coins - Expected by OCT 2020

 ## Add Gems - Expected by NOV 2020